 This is easy.
 Whenever I have the chance, I use Vanguard.
-I get no money for recommending them, they don’t have an affiliate or referral program, and I never stop singing their praises.
+I get no money for recommending them, they don’t have an affiliate or referral program, and yet I never stop singing their praises.
 They are the best option, when available.
 That being said, they aren’t always available.
 I’ve had employers with plans that did not include Vanguard index funds, so we’ve held some with Fidelity and TIAA as well.
 Both are fine.
-If you have a choice, though, I’d go with Vanguard.
 Regardless, you can follow the steps below to evaluate the funds available to you.

 How to Research a Fund

 Honestly, I don’t put a lot of thought into this.
 I typically just use the website of whichever provider I’m working with.
 In other words, I just use the research tool of whatever brokerage I’m in at the time.
 (For more on choosing a brokerage, please visit this page.)
 The information I care about is so basic, it is available anywhere that has fund information, and I don’t need any special tools or visualizations to look at it.
 If you want to dig into the full scope of a fund, you can look at the prospectus.
 It’ll have the same information as the fund profile on the brokerage website, plus a lot of extra jargon.
 Personally, I don’t generally bother with the prospectus unless I have some particular question I’m trying to answer.
 I can’t remember the last time I looked at one.

 The screenshots below are taken from a combination of Vanguard and Questrade, but every brokerage has similar information on funds.
 For the Vanguard screenshots, I’ll use the mutual fund version of a popular US stock index (VTSAX) and for the Questrade screenshots, I’ll use the ETF version (VTI) of that same fund.

 I’m looking for three main pieces of information.

 - What index or market is this fund mirroring?